franksk/geospatial-institutions/README.md

-# Geospatial Institutions
+#Geospatial Institutions
 A compliation of geospatial colleges and universities in North America with a focus on Canada and the United States.

 Other colleges and universities outside of North America are welcome, too!
 The ultimate goal of this project is to include **_all_** geospatial programs available to students around the globe!

-Currently listed on <a href="http://www.urisa.org/careers/colleges-and-universities">URISA's website</a>.
+Currently listed on <a href="http://www.urisa.org/careers/colleges-and-universities" target="_blank">URISA's website</a>.

 ##About the Project
 This list originated as part of the URISA Vanguard Outreach Committee and we hope to reach out to a larger community to provide a list that will serve throughout the geospatial community! :-P